lassejlv/servemon/docs/config-file.md

 -   directory: `String` - The directory to serve.
 (Default: current directory)
 -   watch: `Boolean` - Watch the directory for changes.
 (You can set it to true or false)
 -   open: `Boolean` - Servemon will ask you if you want to open the browser.
 (Default: true)
+-   logger: `Boolean` - Servemon will log the requests.
+(Default: false)